Scomberoides tol

-Scomberoides tol, the needlescaled queenfish, slender queenfish, needleskin queenfish and slender leatherskin, is a tropical game fish in the family Carangidae.
+Scomberoides tol, the needlescaled queenfish, slender queenfish, needleskin queenfish and slender leatherskin, is a tropical game fish in the family Trachinotidae.

 Description

 Scomberoides tol is bluish-green to bluish-grey on the dorsal part of its body, becoming silvery white on the ventral part.
 It has 5-8 vertically oval black spots along its flanks.
 The anterior 4-5 overlap the lateral line.
 The outer half of the lobe of the dorsal fin is a black, while the anterior lobe of the anal fin is white.
 The flank spots are faint or absent in juvenile fishes.
 The body of this fish is strongly compressed, oblong and elliptical in shape, and the dorsal and ventral profiles are similarly convex.
 In adults, the upper mandible reaches the rear margin of the pupil.
 The soft rays of posterior dorsal and anal fins are made up of semi-attached finlets.
 They grow to a maximum recorded length of 60 cm.